title: Integration with Weave Scope

-Commit the changes to the CustomConfig git reposity and redeploy your stack.
-NOTE: If your set WEAVE_SCOPE_TOKEN environment variable, weave scope will connect to Weave Cloud.
-If not.
-Read step 4.
+Commit the changes to the CustomConfig git reposity and redeploy your application.

-Weavescope will run on port 4040 which is not exposed to the outside world by default, which is a good thing.
-Make sure port 4040 is only accesible by your own IP-address.
-In order to access the UI of Weave Scope you have to enable port 4040 on your stack firewall.
+Weave Scope will run on port 4040 which is not exposed to the outside world by default.
+Make sure port 4040 is only accessible by your own IP address.
+In order to access the UI of Weave Scope you have to open port 4040 on your network firewall.

-WARNING!
-Don’t expose 4040 to the whole world to see.
-With weavescope you can control all your running containers and execute commands inside running containers.
-Take good care of those powers!
+Don't expose port 4040 to the public internet.
+Weave Scope can control all your running containers and execute commands inside running containers which is a huge security risk.